justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 > [!NOTE]
 > These sigils do not require HTML parser changes, since they are valid,
-> parseable attribute names.
+> parsable attribute names.
 They are also extremely unlikely to conflict with
 > any real-world attribute names because they are _invalid_ to use with DOM APIs
 > like `setAttribute()`.